 Sometimes inspectors step onto the bus or tram, and on the metro system they commonly wait by the exits.
-If you cannot present a valid ticket when challenged, you will be heavily fined 1150kr, or 950kr if you pay immediately.
+If you cannot present a valid ticket when challenged, you will be heavily fined more than 1,000 kroner.

 Trains in Oslo

 Local trains are run by the state railway company, NSB.
 Several commuter lines exist, including a popular one between Oslo and Drammen, via Skøyen, Lysaker and Asker.
 Be warned, these trains get very busy in rush-hour!

 They are of limited use for travellers.
 The one exception is the local line that runs between Oslo and the main airport – it's a much cheaper option than the Airport Express Train and takes only a few minutes more.